 The reason for this VOD Release Windows sequence is pretty simple.
 If you make your movie available on Hulu and Netflix first, will anybody bother to actually pay for it?
 Worse, will a transactional platform actually take your movie if it’s already free somewhere else?

 There are exceptions to this rule.
 So you will want to make sure you fully evaluate each option before taking action.
-And if you like this sort of filmmaking stuff, you’ll love the some of the professional filmmaking tools found here.
+And if you like this sort of filmmaking stuff, you’ll love the indie producers guide to digital distribution.